Beyond the Spell: A Dynamic Logic Analysis of Misdirection: A Dynamic Logic of Misdirection

 At this point, an important distinction to make concerns the models used for (in)attentive agents in~\cite{BB23}, compared to the ones we use here.
 In \cite{BB23}, for each propositional symbol $p$, and each agent $a$, there is a special propositional symbol $\mathsf{h}_ap$ that labels a world in case the agent $a$ is attentive to symbol $p$ at such a world.
 In our setting, extra symbols for observation, written $\obsp$ (with $p\in\prop$), are no longer indicating ``attentiveness'', but they indicate that agent $a$ is \emph{observing} that a certain fact $p$ holds, without necessarily paying attention to it.
 As already mentioned, the agent observes fact $p$ in a non-epistemic way in this case (see e.g.~\cite{Dretske1970,Dretske1979,Smith2001,Demircioglu2017}), since the agent does not endorse any doxastic stance regarding the fact observed (e.g. when we see an entity in the water without forming any belief about it, for instance that it is a fish).
 In turn, we introduce two symbols instead of one: $\obsp$ to indicate that the agent observes that $p$ is the case, and $\obsnp$ to indicate that the agent observes that $p$ is not the case.
 As one can notice, $\obsp$ being false is not the same as $\obsnp$ being true since they can both be false but they cannot both be true at the same time.
 Finally, notice that each relation $R_a$ is Euclidean, transitive and serial, i.e., has the usual (basic) properties of belief~\cite{Wright51,Hintikka:kab}.

 The actions of misdirection that some agent(s) perform will be represented via standard tools of Dynamic Epistemic Logic known as \emph{action models}~\cite{BaltagMS98}.
 Recall that action models are objects describing semantically the effects intended by an agent over an epistemic situation (i.e., over a model).
 They can be used as parameters in formulas of the language, in particular, inside a dynamic modality.
 In a nutshell, dynamic modalities perform updates in the current model, in this case depending on the semantic description given by an action model.
 When interpreting the dynamic modality, action models tell us how to update the original model, raising a new epistemic situation.
-In Definitions~\ref{def:actionmodels} and~\ref{def:syntax}, action models and the language are defined as usual, by mutual recursion, and rely on a lower step of the inductive definition.
+In Definitions~\ref{def:actionmodels} and~\ref{def:syntax}, action models and the language are defined as usual, by mutual recursion.